Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 black walnut

-Through these wood tests, we can determine that walnut boards have a 1010 Janka rating.
+These wood tests determine that walnut boards have a 1010 Janka rating.
 It’s a close comparison to known hard-wearing woods like maple with 1450 pounds-force and red oak with 1290 lbf.

 Resistance to Rot and Decay

 These thick wood materials are sturdy, so you can expect them to last long, even when exposed to wet conditions, humidity, and heat.
 However, its stable wood shape can deteriorate without proper maintenance.
-We also don’t recommend using walnut materials for outdoor workpieces.
+Although it can handle some moisture, I wouldn’t go so far as to recommend walnut for outdoor projects.
+The elements can take a toll on its durability over time.

 Workability